-As per the NDIS Commission, an NDIS carer is engaged to help disabled people by caring for them, overseeing them, and supporting them inside and outside of their homes to meet their operational and emotional needs.
+An NDIS carer is engaged in helping disabled people by caring for them, overseeing them, and supporting them inside and outside their homes to meet their operational and emotional needs.

-These workers can work as volunteers, self-employed, contractors, employees, consultants on a free or chargeable basis.
+These workers can work as volunteers, self-employed contractors, employees, and consultants on a free or chargeable basis.

 National resources for NDIS are as follows: